 - Don’t be afraid to deviate from your plan a little: working on students’ questions or difficulties can be a great learning opportunity!

-Preparing for the concorso ordinario oral exam?
-Have a look at our new live courses with webinars taking place between 8 and 14 April 2022!
+Preparing for the concorso ordinario or straordinario bis?
+Have a look at our short courses with webinars and come along to the LanguagEd Day on 27 November!

 Did you enjoy our post?
 Share it with your friends:

 I really ‘d like to receive your lesson plan sample.
 Thanks heaps!